UMCollab/ODM/README.md

 ## Credentials

 The odm command requires credentials for an authorized Azure AD 2.0 client.
+Uploading OneNote files requires additional Sharepoint API permissions and a client certificate.

 The gdm command requires credentials for an authorized Google service account.

 ### Azure AD 2.0